 Series: 2009 Inscriptions on the Representative List/Inscriptions 2009 sur la liste représentative

-Credits: Xinjiang Safeguarding and Research Center of Intangible Cultural Heritage (director),
+Credits: Xinjiang Safeguarding and Research Center of Intangible Cultural Heritage (publisher),

 Published in: 2008